Powered by ©Rough Guides

 Stepping ashore in Oman’s capital

-Muscat, when your MSC cruise takes you to the Abu Dhabi, Dubai and Oman, means stepping into one of the oldest cities of the Middle East.
+Muscat, when your MSC cruise takes you to Dubai, Abu Dhabi & Qatar means stepping into one of the oldest cities of the Middle East.
 This is where incense was shipped to Greece and Rome as far back as the 2nd century.

 Today it is still possible to find traces of its glorious past in the old centre where, until the latter part of the past century, the gates that separated the various quarters would be closed three hours after dawn.
 Muttrah, the historic centre of trade and activity of the capital that you will see during the cruise, is one of the most intriguing and well preserved parts of the town centre.